phantom820/Brain-Tumor-Detection/README.md

 The GPU implementation of the Logistic Regression model relies on torch and numpy.
 The underlying GPU hardware was as follows
  - GeForce GTX 1060 with Max-Q Design/PCIe/SSE2

 ## RESULTS
 The 2 implementations were bench marked in terms of the computational time taken to complete an update of the weights for a given number of iterations using gradient descent.
 Each experiment was run a number of times and the average result taken.
 The set used for experimentaion is the training set which consist of
 1 982 images each of dimensions (128 by 128) or flattened to be 1 by 16 384 feature vectors.
 The curves give a visual representation of the results

 ![Alt text](https://github.com/phantom820/Brain-Tumor-Detection/blob/master/figures/runtime.png)

+The results indicate that the GPU out performs the CPU as shown by blue (GPU time ranges fraction of a second) and red curves (CPU time ranges > 1 sec) and the green curve shows that the GPU can be about 36 times faster than the CPU.
+Hence it is optimal to implement models on a GPU.

+## MODEL PERFOMANCE
+Although this was not the main aim, the model trained on the GPU went on to achieve a baseline performance of 89% more details are in notebook.